 - You can also power down and unplug the Xbox One power cable, unplug the USB flash drive/hard drive, and move it to another port on your console.
-Plus back the power cord and power on the unit.
-Otherwise format the drive and the console will set it back up and format it again for use.
+Plug back the power cord and power on the unit.
+Otherwise, format the drive and the console will set it back up and format it again for use.
 It could be caused by a bad sector on your drive.

-- Sometimes your console may not recognize your external drives so unplug and plugging back in is a common fix for this.
+- Sometimes your console may not recognize your external drives, so unplug and plugging back in is a common fix for this.

 - Install the latest Xbox updates through Xbox Live.
-Press Guide on your controller, then choose Settings>System settings>Wired network (or your wireless network)>Test Xbox Live connection.
-Install the update by selecting Yes when prompted
+Press Guide on your controller, then choose Settings > System settings > Wired network (or your wireless network) > Test Xbox Live connection.
+Install the update by selecting Yes when prompted.

 - Check that you’re using the official hard drive for Xbox as some games won’t play unless you have this drive.